Early Career Researcher Networking Award Guidelines

 The award is not intended to support conference attendance only, but in some disciplines it may be an appropriate networking opportunity.
 Your Dean of Research will prioritise applications based on the information you provide to meet the selection criteria below.

-There are two rounds annually, closing on 31 March and 30 August.
-For the spring round of 2014 only, the round will close on 30 September 2014.
+There are two rounds annually, closing on 31 March and 31 August.

 The Award is an internal funding program opportunity.